Helix-ex/design-docs/README.md

 - V12: high-speed, low latency trading engine
 - [`seraph`](https://matrix.fandom.com/wiki/Seraph): a service that registers new users and authenticates registered users towards the off-chain part of the system

+Please note:
-Please note that all the components above -- except for `V12` -- have been written in the `rust` programming language.
+- all the components above -- except for `V12` -- have been written in the `rust` programming language
-Please note that all the components above -- except for the `landlord` and the `niobe` smart contracts -- are running off the chain.
+- all the components above -- except for the `landlord` and the `niobe` smart contracts -- are running off the chain

 # smart contracts